nfsiddiqui/nfsiddiqui.github.io/_posts/2017-11-09-pharmacogenomics.markdown

 #### CYP1, CYP2, CYP3 metabolize ~90 percent of drugs used today

-Sometimes the drug that you take orally is taken in an "inactive" state, and needs to be metabolized to it's active state.
+Sometimes the drug that you take orally is taken in an "inactive" state, and needs to be metabolized to its active state.
 An individual's ability to metabolize a drug depends on the form of CYP enzyme produced by their liver.
 Most people have active CYP enzymes, when they take medication it is broken down efficiently and there is no build up of medication in the body (no risk of overdose).
 If you have deficient CYP, you are not breaking down the medication in your body (leading to toxicity), or the drug may never be converted to an active form (the medicine doesn't work).

 | Normal Metabolizer   | Intermediate Metabolizer  |  Poor metabolizer   |  Ultra rapid metabolizer |
 |---  |---  |---  |---  |